 Core Business Areas

-Under the authority of the Real Estate Services Act, the Council is responsible for determining what is appropriate education for individuals seeking to be licensed as real estate practitioners, including real estate representatives, associate brokers and managing brokers engaged in real estate sales, rental and strata property management.
+Under the authority of the Real Estate Services Act, the Council is responsible for determining the appropriate education for individuals seeking to be licensed as real estate practitioners, including real estate representatives, associate brokers and managing brokers engaged in real estate sales, rental and strata property management.
 The administration of licensing courses has been delegated to the University of British Columbia’s Sauder School of Business (Real Estate Division), Vancouver.

 In addition to establishing licensing guidelines and reviewing licensing courses, the Council considers a multitude of education and experience exemption requests from both licensees and members of the public on a daily basis.